List of whisky distilleries in England: Henstone Distillery

-The equipment of the brewery supplies the Wash for the 1000 litre Kothe still Hilda, with which they make a whisky, brandy, gin & vodka.
+They use their 1000 litre Kothe still Hilda, to produce whisky, brandy, gin, vodka and rum.

 Their first whisky was released on 23 January 2021.

 The Lakes Distillery

 The distillery is repurposing an old Victorian farmstead on the shore of Bassenthwaite Lake in the Lake District National Park.
 It was founded by Paul Currie, ex-Arran Distillery, Alan Rutherford, Nigel Mills, and master distiller Chris Anderson.

 The Heriot-Watt graduate Dhavall Gandhi was appointed master blender in 2016, his previous position was at The Macallan.

 The distillery opened on 15 December 2014, a few days after they put the 5,500 litre McMillan stills into production.
 On 22 July 2015, Princess Anne formally opened the distillery.

 In 2019 the distillery announced an expansion plan that would nearly double their production capacity.

 Initially the company released a blended whisky The One before they released their first self-produced The Lakes Genesis on 29 June 2018.

 In May 2018 an annual release, Quatrefoil, was introduced (Faith, Hope, Luck, Love).

 A brand was restyled in September 2019 with the release of The Whiskymaker's Reserve No.1.

 Besides whisky the distillery also makes gin and vodka with a 1,000 litre still.